Impact of endocrine disruptors on our lives

 - In food and cosmetic packaging, Phthalates

-- In the water, we find heavy metals (mercury, lead, cadmium...)
+- In water, we find heavy metals (mercury, lead, cadmium…)

-- In laminated papers, kitchen utensils, upholstery, etc. Perfluorinated
+- Perfluorinated compounds are found in laminated papers, kitchen utensils, upholstery, etc.

-- In cosmetics, you should discard those that contain the word "perfume" or "with fragrance."
+- In cosmetics, you should discard those that contain the word "perfume" or "fragrant".

-As you can see, they are everywhere: in personal care products, household cleaning products, in what we eat, etc.
+As you can see, they are everywhere: in personal care products, in household cleaning products, in what we eat…

-It's been shown that the air in our homes is between two and ten times more polluted than the air outside.
-You might wonder why, because, among other things, it's due to the cleaning products we buy to disinfect, which are made of chemicals, perfumes, and plastics; the air fresheners we use; the shampoos, gels, and creams we use; and the packaged and processed (and over-processed) foods we eat.
+It has been shown that the air in our homes is between 2 and 10 times more polluted than the air outside, and you might wonder why.
+Well, among other things, it's due to the cleaning products we buy to disinfect, which are made up of chemicals, perfumes, and plastics; the air fresheners we use; the shampoos, gels, and creams we use; and the packaged and processed (and ultra-processed) food we eat.

-Here we'll give you some ideas to keep your home clean and disinfected with natural products to take care of our health.
+Here we'll give you ideas for cleaning and disinfecting your home with natural products to protect your health.

-Presented in a biodegradable and recyclable box, 36 strips divisible in two, made with natural and biodegradable ingredients.
+Presented in a biodegradable and recyclable box, 36 strips divisible into two made with natural and biodegradable ingredients.

-Just place a strip in the mop bucket, wait for it to dissolve, and you're done.
-Works on wood, marble, and more.
+Simply drop a strip into the mop bucket, wait for it to dissolve, and you're done.
+It works on wood, marble, and more.

-It also weighs little and takes up little space.
+It also doesn't weigh much and takes up little space.

 2.- NATULIM washing machine detergent

-Like the floor detergent, it comes in 36 wash strips divisible by two, made with natural and biodegradable ingredients .
+Like the floor detergent, it comes in 36 wash strips that can be divided in two, made with natural and biodegradable ingredients .

-You just need to use half of a strip and put it in the drum, you don't need to use fabric softener (so you save money) and they come in 3 varieties: unscented, lavender or floral (their aromas come from essential oils).
+You only need to use half a strip and put it in the drum, you don't need to use fabric softener (so you save money) and they come in 3 varieties: unscented, lavender or floral (their aromas come from essential oils).

-You can use it as an all-purpose cleaner, a stain remover, or a fabric softener.
+You can use it as an all-purpose cleaner, as a stain remover, or as a fabric softener.

 In another post I'll tell you about the Mulieres family and all their products.

-If you want to use it as a multipurpose cleaner, you have to dilute one part vinegar in one part water.
-It's great for cleaning surfaces in the kitchen, bathroom, furniture, etc.
+If you want to use it as an all-purpose cleaner, you have to dilute one part vinegar in one part water; it works very well for cleaning surfaces in the kitchen, bathroom, furniture, etc.

-If you spray it on clothes, it makes ironing easier.
+If you spray it on your clothes, it makes ironing easier.

-As a clothing stain remover, pretreat the stain by applying vinegar to the area and letting it soak.
-Then, wash in the washing machine normally.
+As a stain remover for clothes, pretreat the stain by applying vinegar to the area and letting it soak.
+Then, wash in the washing machine as usual.

 As a fabric softener, it leaves clothes softer and colors brighter.